 37. No maid will wash your dishes, pans, or cutlery.
 YOU do it.

 38. Wear earplugs so the unavoidable disturbances by others will not drive you to distraction.

 39. No alarm clocks that others can hear.

 40. Don’t steal the toilet paper or anything else for that matter.

 41. Trail-side tissues are not biodegradable at a speed that will prevent them from being an eyesore.

 42. If you have a cold, go to a private room in a hostel for a few days.
 No one will be happy sleeping in a dorm with typhoid Mary.

 43. Don’t put your backpack on the bed, it’s been put down on the floor, in bars, on the street, in fields, near fountains, etc., so many times each day, before you ever get to see your precious bed for the night.

 44. Share clothesline space.
 If things are filling up, adjust your laundry so others have some room too.

 45. Many times albergues have washers (lavadoras) and dryers (secadoras).
 Make friends with some of your fellow pilgrims and offer to share the cost of doing a load of clothes.
-It can make for and easy inexpensive way to get clean dry clothes.
-Often times you can partner up with 3 or 4 or more pilgrims to do one load.
+It can make for an easy inexpensive way to get clean dry clothes.
+Often you can partner up with 3 or 4 or more pilgrims to do one load.

 46. Remember that everyone walks their Camino in their own way.
-The Camino should be free of judgement.
+The Camino should be free of judgment.
 Keep your heart and mind open to new experiences and accept everyone for who and what they are.